ACP in the Research-Verification Loop

 Conclusion

 1. Protocol-level abstraction decouples agent logic from LLM backend.
-Tools defined once in JSON Schema work with any ACP-compatible provider, enabling Nexus to mix local and cloud backends within a single research session.
+Tools defined once in JSON Schema work with any ACP-compatible provider, enabling neXus to mix local and cloud backends within a single research session.

 2. Provider independence is a correctness requirement, not a convenience feature.
 Multi-backend validation through ACP ensures evidence packets carry provenance metadata, enabling cross-model comparison and reducing provider-specific bias in research outcomes.